Energinet-DataHub/energy-origin/doc/architecture/domains/import.md

 ### Bus

-The purpose of the Bu container is to inform every domain that needs to know, that new data is available.
+The purpose of the Bus container is to inform every domain that needs to know, that new data is available.